ThomasVuNguyen/ThomasVuNguyen/README.md

 I'm an indie app developer, MEP engineer, prototyping engineer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.

 I'm an indie app developer, working on projects that benefit tinkerers, engineers, and people that I know.
-Currently, I'm running [comfyStudio](https://comfystudio.tech/) with 2 projects: "[comfySSH]" and "[PipeLine]"

-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+Currently, I'm running the "[comfyStudio team](https://comfystudio.tech/)" with 2 projects: "[comfySSH](https://github.com/ThomasVuNguyen/ComfySSH_flutter)" and "[PipeLine](https://github.com/ThomasVuNguyen/PipeLine)". comfySSH is a cross-platform simple & customizable application to remotely control Raspberry Pi & components (also a great general Linux SSH tool) and PipeLine is a Revit/AutoCAD plug-in solution to help MEP Engineers automate their work & save time.

+Moreover, I work as a Plumbing Engineer, working with AutoCAD & Revit, helping make buildings come true in Florida.
+This is where the majority of inspiration for "[PipeLine](https://github.com/ThomasVuNguyen/PipeLine)" is from.

+As if two responsibilities aren't enough, I'm also working with "[Core Prototyping](https://www.coreprototyping.xyz/)" as an Electronic & Prototyping Engneer.
+Spawn from my passion for tinkering with Raspberry Pi & open-source projects and my professional experience working as a Manufacturing Engineer Intern at "[Sonoco](https://www.sonoco.com/)" and "[Tesla](https://www.tesla.com/)", this job turned an in-the-basement hobby into a career.

+Lastly, I have a Youtube Channel "[Thomas The Maker](https://www.youtube.com/@thomasthemaker)", where I showcase unexplored Raspberry Pi projects with simple tutorials.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">